-Failure to retain Class' key customers are accountants and financial advisers who administer SMSFs and other and attract portfolios on behalf of their clients.
-Class' business is dependent on its ability to retain its customers existing customers and attract new customers.
+Failure to retain and attract customers

+Class Group's key customers are accountants and financial advisers who administer entities and order documents on behalf of their clients.
+Class Group's business is dependent on its ability to retain its existing customers and attract new customers.
 Class relies on its customers paying licence fees monthly for subscriptions to its products.
-As at 30 June 2019, the top ten customers of Class contribute approximately 18% of Class'